securelay/securelay.github.io/README.md

 Perhaps a good way to use lock in npm:fs is using callback function with async [fs.mkdir](https://nodejs.org/api/fs.html#fsmkdirpath-options-callback).
 The callback simply is a closure containing the data to append to the path.
 Callback also deletes the dir upon completion, thus releasing the lock.

 Use fs.watch with callback for executing the callback whenever a file changes.
 [Here](https://thisdavej.com/how-to-watch-for-file-changes-in-node-js/) is the way.
 Use md5 hash or debounce (timeout delays) if need be as mentioned in the article.

+If using [fastify](https://fastify.dev/docs/latest/Guides/Getting-Started/), also use these plugins: [@fastify/cors](https://github.com/fastify/fastify-cors) and [@fastify/form-body](https://github.com/fastify/fastify-formbody).

+If an in memory scheduler is required, use [toad-scheduler](https://github.com/kibertoad/toad-scheduler) and [@fastify/schedule](https://github.com/fastify/fastify-schedule).